fabionolasco/front-end-architecture/README.md

 ## Examples of front-end architectural concerns:

-- Actively monitor the front-end panorama internally and externally yto the organization
+- Actively monitor the front-end panorama - both internally and externally to the organization

+- Conduct Proofs of Concept and research of new technologies

 - Align front-end efforts within the organization

 - Identify opportunities for reusability

+- Promote and capture innovation ideas among developers

+- Identify opportunities for embracing new technologies

 - Identify the directions of growth of applications